Why Are My Snake Plant Leaves Curling? 6 Causes and Fixes

 1. Underwatering

 This is the leading cause.
-Snake plants tolerate drought well, but past a point the leaves lose rigidity and curl inward to reduce surface area and water loss.
+Snake plants store water in their thick leaves and tolerate drought well, but past a point the leaves lose rigidity and curl inward to reduce surface area and slow water loss.

-How to confirm: the soil is bone dry several inches down, and the leaves feel slightly soft or wrinkled.
+How to confirm: the soil is bone dry several centimetres down, the leaves feel slightly soft or wrinkled rather than firm, and the plant has not been watered in many weeks.

-Fix: water thoroughly until it drains from the bottom, then let the top two inches dry out before the next watering.
+Fix: water thoroughly until it drains from the bottom of the pot, then let the top 5 cm or so dry out completely before the next watering.
 Curled leaves should firm up within a week.
+Going forward, water roughly every two to four weeks in the growing season and less in winter, always by checking the soil rather than the calendar.
+See our snake plant care guide for a full watering routine.

 2. Overwatering and root rot

-Less common, but more serious.
-Constantly wet soil suffocates the roots, they begin to rot, and a plant with damaged roots cannot move water to its leaves, so they curl despite the soil being wet.
+Less common than underwatering, but far more serious.
+Constantly wet soil fills the air pockets the roots need, the roots suffocate and rot, and a plant with damaged roots cannot move water to its leaves, so they curl despite the soil being wet.

-How to confirm: soil stays wet for many days, the base of the leaves feels mushy, and there may be a sour smell.
+How to confirm: the soil stays wet for many days, the base of the leaves feels soft or mushy, the leaves may yellow, and there may be a sour smell from the soil.

 3. Thrips

-Thrips are tiny insects that pierce the leaf and drain its contents, which causes curling along with silvery or pale streaks.
+Thrips are tiny insects that pierce the leaf surface and drain its contents, which causes curling along with silvery or pale stippled streaks.

-How to confirm: look closely for slender pale insects, often along the leaf seams, and for stippled silver patches.
+How to confirm: look closely, ideally with a hand lens, for slender pale or dark insects, often tucked along the leaf seams, and for stippled silver patches and tiny black specks of excrement.

-Fix: wipe the leaves down, then treat with insecticidal soap or neem oil every seven days for three to four weeks to break the breeding cycle.
+Fix: wipe the leaves down on both sides, then treat with insecticidal soap or neem oil, repeating every seven days for three to four weeks to break the breeding cycle.
+Isolate the plant from others while you treat it.
+Our thrips guide explains the full treatment.

 4. Temperature stress